The MoE Returns menu contains roll return checklist and submission functions.

-These rolls are cross checked against the audit list - a full school roll also printed on March 1, then as with the audit list, filed away and not sent in with the roll return.This list should be reprinted and kept if any changes are made during the day or prior to sending the return
+A full school roll is printed on March 1and should filed away for your school records.This list should be reprinted and kept if any changes are made during the day or prior to sending the return

-The March rolls, audit list, and for secondary schools, a senior option list, are kept in case the school is audited onsite by the MoE (usually every 2 or 3 years)
+The March roll returns, and for secondary schools, a senior option list, are kept in case the school is audited onsite by the MoE (usually every 2 or 3 years)

 Roll Returns process

 In order to check your data, set the Check Data page to the appropriate roll returns period- this check doesn't create Ministry tables, but validates the data listing any details not fitting into the MoE's predefined parameters.
 School details including zoning, all student data (including subjects and option sets), caregiver and staff data needs to be accurate and must be fixed to enable the .moe file to be created and submitted within the official roll return period for returns.